JakeSSRN/LLM-Wiki/README.md

 **Few-shot** - 2-5 examples of the desired type of output are given in the prompt.

 **Many-shot** - 5-20+ examples are given to the model.

+# “Flavors” of Models
+Some of these are base models, some of them are model modification techniques.

+**LLaMA** - built on Google’s Transformer architecture.
+Very common and well integrated.
+Strong with factual tasks and question answering, weaker with creative tasks and coding.
+Base context of 4096 tokens.

+**Falcon** - A modified transformer architecture improving performance and efficiency.
+Trained on curated dataset RefinedWeb.
+More creative than llama, but may be less factually accurate with reduced information retrieval performance.
+Not much innovation on this front due to usability issues, has fallen out of popularity.

+**Mistral** - family of models developed by MistralAI.
+Known for their unusually high performance for their size due to the implementation of sparse transformers.
+Mistral was also the first to implement the mixture-of-experts (MoE) model architecture.

+**MPT** - early entrants into the open source model arena.
+Haven’t come out with much lately and have faded into comparative obscurity.

+**StarCoder** - family of models specializing in code generation.
+Less common.

+**Replit** - family of coding models.
+Uncommon.

+**GPT-Neo-X** - developed by EleutherAI.
+Uncommon.

+**MoE (Mixture of Experts)** - an amalgamation of several (originally 8) smaller, specialized models that will be intelligently invoked by a filter depending on the task at hand.
+This allows for the capability (and memory requirements) of a larger model while only requiring the compute power of a smaller model.
+It is also less demanding to train.

+**Mamba** - novel neural network architecture developed as an alternative to transformer models.
+Its greatest advantage is linear scaling with context, as opposed to exponential scaling in transformer models.
+This allows for extremely long context windows with minimal degradation of performance.
+This is further enhanced by the use of selective state spaces, only selecting relevant context rather than reviewing the full context every time.

+**WizardLM** - family of models trained with Evol-Instruct.
+Specializes in instruction following and code generation.

+**REMM** - an older term referring to the MythoX family of models, 13B models known for their creativity and well-rounded abilities.

+**Phi** - small models (~2B) developed by Microsoft.
+Generally thought to be on par with the performance of 7B models, which is impressive.
+Not good for chat, RP, storytelling, etc.

+**Bagel** - models trained on extremely diverse training data, developed by Jon Durbin.
+Regular versions based on Yi, MoE versions based on Mistral/Mixtral.

+**Alpaca** - llama based model developed for instruction-following by Stanford and Meta.

+**Vicuna** - another llama based model, this one developed by Stanford and Meta.
+Trained on GPT-4 conversations.

+**Guanaco** - llama based model trained with a 4-bit QLoRA on the OASST1 dataset.

+**Solar** - ~11B model introduced by Upstage.
+It uses depth-upscaling (DUS) to improve model performance with modest increase in model size.

+**Yi** - 7B and 34B models developed by 01-AI.
+Known for their power and well-rounded abilities.
+Extremely popular.

+**Airoboros** - family of models developed by Jon Durbin.
+Trained on synthetic instruction data derived from a heavily modified version of the self-instruct method of training.

+**Zephyr** - a family of models that were some of the first to use DPO.
+Generally small, very capable models that focus on accuracy and helpfulness.